 Asher Everett was born on August 10, 2010.
 On the day after Thanksgiving, 2009, Zach and I found out we were pregnant.
 We knew we wanted to have a natural birth with little or no interventions.
 I was with my sister when both of my nieces were born, one at a birth center and one at home.
 These experiences showed me that birth is natural, normal and that God has designed a woman’s body to know exactly what to do during her birthing time.
 A few weeks into my pregnancy I experienced some excruciating pain in my side.
 I wasn’t sure what was happening so I went to my OB.
 After an ultrasound, I found out a cyst had ruptured on my ovary but my baby was doing fine.
 That was reassuring since I had another cyst rupture a few weeks later.
 I continued regular visits with my OB knowing I was not planning on delivering at St. Francis, the only place my doctor delivered.
 At the same time, I was not sure what I was going to do.
 I actively searched for other options and Zach and I prayed for God’s guidance.
 I didn’t like what I heard about the Labor and Delivery units in most of our local hospitals.

 We interviewed my sister’s top medical choice, Dr. Stafford, to get a feel for what delivery at Greer Memorial would be like.
 To be honest, though I loved Dr. Stafford’s willingness to offer choice to his patients, I didn’t like the idea of being a “patient” and dealing with hospital protocols.
 I met Carey Collins, a local midwife.
-Julie introduced her to me and we met for a yummy lunch and a two hour interview.
+We met for a yummy lunch and a two hour interview.
 I felt at ease with Carey instantly.
 I loved her philosophy of prevention verses intervention when it comes to birth.
 I loved how she listened to us, answered questions we had, and took so much time with us, which we weren’t used too (even with Dr. Stafford).
 Fifteen minutes tops with most doctors, but Carey wanted to get to know us and understand what we wanted in a birth.
 She talked to us about options.

 At week 20 of my pregnancy we switched care providers from my OB group to Carey Collins.
 I was so pleased with her prenatal care and her availability to us.
 She often came to my house on Saturdays for prenatal visits so I didn’t have to use my sick leave at work.
 She cared about my diet and nutrition as well as my emotional health.
 We also opted to have a certified nurse midwife attend the birth since she could suture or offer IV fluids if I became dehydrated.
 These were two concerns I had and didn’t want to be transferred to a hospital for either.